 Cadbury makes grants to organizations registered as charities in the UK.

+APPLICATION: Cadbury provides an online application form, and alternatively accepts applications sent to its postal mailing address.
 Applications require a summary of the organization and the project for which funding is requested, including its budget.

 Geographical Distribution of Grant Activities in Developing Countries